-Normally, movedat will only allow directory listings to be sent to the display.
+Normally, movedat will only allow directory listings to be sent to an interactive terminal or display and those directory listings will be parsed into human readable format.
 This is to protect against accidental display of binary files, which could produce garbled output.
 You can override this safeguard by using the "-D" option.
 For example, to display the contents of a file readme.txt inside dirname, type:

 movedat -D firstname.lastname@example.org:dirname/readme.txt

 This option can also be used to retrieve the machine parseable Structured Listing of a directory.

 This option is not necessary when stdout has been redirected to a pipe or file.

 movedat can display upload status information by querying the -sv.met file with the "-D" option.
 For example:

 movedat -D email@example.com:dirname/testin-sv.met example.com:dirname/testin-sv.met Failed: Remote Application: Object Incomplete Upload by user "me" was interrupted 29 seconds ago after 2.14 megabytes of 20.0 megabytes